lgatto/discover-combine-data-software/IntentToSubmit.md

 initially relied on a fortuitous discovery.
 What further transitions and improvements could be anticipated?
 If these are prohibitively slow or difficult, the dissemination, improvement and generalisation of the software is dramatically limited.
-The project's goal is to offer systematic ways to enable such transitions.
+The fellowship programme's goal is to offer systematic ways to enable such transitions.

-Concretely, the first major milestone of the project is a set of interconnected databases of experimental data, software and publications, all spanning different disciplines, created from mining relevant repositories.
+Concretely, the first major milestone of the programme is a set of interconnected databases of experimental data, software and publications, all spanning different disciplines, created from mining relevant repositories.
 The relations between records within and